 - Tell it to let go.

 - Give it treat the moment it leaves the things alone.
-Or provide it with its favorite toy to play with it instead.
+Or provide it with its favourite toy to play with it instead.

 This might take sometime but practice is the key to discipline your Great Dane dog.

 Set up threshold